aer0ss/aerofs/docs/customer-success/hall-of-fame.md

 [Christian Young, UC Davis ARMS Laboratory](https://aerofs.zendesk.com/agent/tickets/16607)

 > Matt answered my question swiftly and accurately.
 I get the feeling this is
-> real, knowledgable support as opposed to boilerplate support that only knows
+> real, knowledgeable support as opposed to boilerplate support that only knows
 > the first 20% of any answer.
 Thanks.

 Jun 11, 2016